kappnav/design/kind-action-mapping.md

 For a resource kind qualified by the subkind annotation:

 - kind-subkind.name - instance specific
-- kind-subkind - specific
+- kind-subkind - subkind specific
-- kind - specific
+- kind - kind specific

 For a resource without subkind qualification:

 - kind.name - instance specific
-- kind - specific
+- kind - kind specific

 Multiple KindActionMapping resources may specify mappings for the same resource kind.
 When this happens, additional action configmap mappings are inserted into the configmap hierarchy, based on the KindActionMapping instance's precedence value.